akvelon/react-native-sms-user-consent/README.md

 # React Native SMS User Consent

 React Native wrapper for Android's SMS User Consent API, ready to use in React Native apps with minimum effort.
+The purpose of SMS User Consent API is to provide one-tap auto-filling of SMS verification codes.

 ## iOS

 SMS User Consent API exists only on Android, so this package is Android-only.
-Calling the APIs on iOS is no-op.
+Calling this package's APIs on iOS is no-op.

 If you want auto-filling on iOS, `textContentType="oneTimeCode"` for `TextInput` is the way to go.
 Basically, this is the only way for iOS.